-You will often run into technical shortcomings in your content, so we strongly suggest you hiring a professional editor or using proofreading services like Grammarly, Superior Papers or similar to make sure your content is of highest quality.
+You will often run into technical shortcomings in your content, so we strongly suggest you hire a professional editor or using proofreading services like Grammarly, Superior Papers or similar to make sure your content is of the highest quality.

 User Flow reports in Google Analytics are another part of the engagement statistics.
-They allow you to see where visitors came from and what the next stop is after seeing your landing page.
+They allow you to see where visitors came from and what the next step is after seeing your landing page.